ize-er/pointerize/README.md

 ## Let Your Imagination Loose

 What can be created by Pointerize?
 The possibilities are _limitless_.
-Visit the [website](https://ize-er.github.io/pointerize/) to create something, see the presets and read the API docs. presets' code can be found in `presets/full.ts`.
+Visit the [website](https://ize-er.github.io/pointerize/) to create something, see the presets and read the API docs. presets' code can be found in `presets` folder.

 <p style="text-align:right;"><a href="#top">back to top</a></p>